MaterialFoundry/Worldbuilder/docs/roadmap.md

 ??? changelog "Calendar System"
     Either use another module (such as [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar)), or create a new calendar system.<br>
     Integrate this calendar into the Timelines feature, link it to relevant article data (such as birth dates), insert dates or (partial) calendars into articles, etc.

+??? changelog "Themes"
+    Change how Worldbuilder appears.
+Configure backgrounds and colors.